otrw/docker-projects/libation/README.md

 - `AccountSettings.json`
     - This file contains the user credentials for connecting to your Audible account.
 This file is required.
 - `Settings.json`
-    - This files contains application preferences and settings i.e. download options, output format etc. This file is optional and not required, mentioned here purely as a remonder that it exists.
+    - This files contains application preferences and settings i.e. download options, output format etc. This file is optional and not required.

 These files are created when you first run the desktop application, usually in the user’s `$HOME` directory.